Updated: Dec 7, 2020

 Externals have a tendency to break the family traditions.
 They go beyond the set out path and often position themselves on the periphery of their family, societal or cultural circle, not getting emotionally involved in the internal workings of the family or community unit or dynamics.

 Externals don’t require evidence to accept a new concept.
 If the idea sounds valid and feels right the external will usually accept it and get involved and have the experience.
-Externals embrace other's perspectives, behaviours and ways of life.
+Externals embrace other's perspectives, behaviors and ways of life.
 Most externals are focused for others and use their own personal experiences, traumas and successes to feel and understand what others are going through.
 Additionally they can do things for others more effortlessly than for self.

 External is an inclusive orientation and sees all things as adding to the big picture.
 Externals are energy rich when they are looking beyond what is to what could be, so they are very future focused.
 The past holds little value for the external and can be a source of pain.